Appendix 1: Different types of HIV test

 p24 (short for protein 24) is produced 2–3 weeks after infection and before antibodies are produced. p24 levels are only detectable for the next 1–2 months.
 However, by the time the p24 levels have dropped antibodies will be present.

-4th generation tests detect over 95% of infections at four weeks after exposure.
+4th generation (Ag/Ab) tests will detect 95% of infections by four weeks and 99% of infections by six weeks.

 Viral load (RNA PCR) test